 10. Cadbury Purple

-If you ever see candy wrapped in a purple package, you can rest assured that it is from the Cadbury brand.
+If you ever see candy wrapped in a package that's the color purple, you can rest assured that it is from the Cadbury brand.
 The color, known as Pantone 2685C, was trademarked for Cadbury in 1995.
-Since then, the color has seen many legal ups and downs, being opposed by Nestle in the early 2000s when Cadbury attempted to trademark the color for a wider range of chocolates.
-Today, Cadbury can only continue to protect this color through unregistered rights unless it wishes to reapply for a color trademark.
+However, Cadbury's journey to secure trademark protection for its signature purple has faced challenges, particularly from Nestle, illustrating how difficult color trademarking can be.
+Since then, the color has seen many legal ups and downs, and Cadbury can only continue to protect this color through trademark protection and secondary meaning.
 (You can learn more in our full article on Cadbury Purple.)

 Wrapping Up